 Yes, you can place a bid for $0 and it will save and process.

-Fleaflicker limits the number of waiver claims to 40 during an active waiver session.
+Fleaflicker limits the number of waiver claims you can submit at any one time to 40.

 Yes, go to